aleregorda/aleregorda.github.io/_pages/falcon.md

 <small>The problem consists of determining velocity field (*u*, *v*) and pressure *p* in case of a manufactured solution with
 prescribed body forces.
 The domain is a unit square a constant viscosity and the penalty parameter is set to 10<sup>7</sup>.
-Velocity boundary conditions are set to no slip (**v** = **0**) on all boundaries.
-The problem is performed for different grid resolution between
+Velocity boundary conditions are set to no slip (**v**=**0**) on all boundaries.
+The problem is performed for different grid resolution between 8×8 and 1024×1024 elements.</small>
-8 × 8 and 1024 × 1024 elements.</small>
 <figure>
   <img src="/assets/images/errors-1.png" alt="errors" style="width:700px"/>
-  <figcaption>Velocity and pressure error for the Stokes flow experiment between generated and analytical solution as a function of element size (panel a), and comparison between smoothed pressure and analytical solution as function of x coordinate for a grid resolution of 128 × 128 elements (panel b)</figcaption>
+  <figcaption>Velocity and pressure error for the Stokes flow experiment between generated and analytical solution as a function of element size (panel a), and comparison between smoothed pressure and analytical solution as function of x coordinate for a grid resolution of 128×128 elements (panel b)</figcaption>
 </figure>
 <figure>
   <img src="/assets/images/MUMPS-1.png" alt="mumps" style="width:700px"/>